montanaflynn/chrome.sockets.tcp.xhr/README.md

 **NOTE: This is still in pre-release stage, use at your own risk, cannot gaurantee functionality**

-## TO DO

-- Full Compatibility with W3C XMLHttpRequest Spec
-- HTTPS support

 ## Table of contents

 - [Quick start](#quick-start)